pedrotgn/pyactor/doc/tutorial.rst

 presses ``Ctrl+C`` allowing other hosts to lookup and call methods from actors in this host.

 .. _sample7:

-Sample 7 - references
+Sample 7 - References extended
 ================================================================================

-This example tests the sending of proxy references by parameter using the definition of the _ref list.
+This example extends sample 5.
 This is the full code of this sample, which you can find and test in ``pyactor\examples\sample7.py``:

 .. literalinclude:: ../examples/sample7.py
     :linenos:

-The previous examples may pass proxy references by parameter in its methods, but they are sharing the same instance of a proxy.
-This could cause various problems of concurrency so we might want different proxies in different spots.
-To achieve that, you have to indicate that a method receives or returns a proxy by adding it to the _ref list of the class (it yet must be in _ask or _tell).

-With this indication, pyActor will search for proxies in the parameters and make a new proxy for its actor in the context that the method will be executed (the actor's).
+To remark the importance of using the _ref list, we extend here sample 5 with more examples of passing proxies combined with the self references we saw in sample 6.

 Bot has a method ``set_echo`` that gets the echo it will use by parameter.
 As this echo has to be a proxy, Bot includes the next definition::